PlagueHO/Powershell/DSCTools/README.md

 ### Version Info
 <pre>
+1.7   2015-05-02   Daniel Scott-Raynsford       Added SkipConnectionCheck parameter to some cmdlets to prevent checking of connection
+                                                prior to perfoming required function.
 1.6   2015-05-01   Daniel Scott-Raynsford       Added function Update-DSCNodeConfiguration 1.5   2015-05-01   Daniel Scott-Raynsford       Improved Handling of calling functions with Localhost.
                                                 Checks to see if remote computers accessible before calling functions.